theonetrade/backtest-kit/docs/classes/PersistMeasureUtils.md

 getMeasureStorage: any
 ```

+Memoized factory creating one IPersistMeasureInstance per bucket.

 ### readMeasureData

 ```ts
 readMeasureData: (bucket: string, key: string) => Promise<MeasureData>
 ```

-Reads cached measure data for a given bucket and key.
+Reads a measure entry from the given bucket by key.
+Lazily initializes the bucket instance on first access.

 ### writeMeasureData